 It processes information at a speed of 250 mph

 It’s estimated that we have between 25,000 and 50,000 thoughts per day

 Even during sleep, the brain continues to work—processing information, creating memories, and clearing out toxins

-It has no pain receptors, so it does feel pain
+It has no pain receptors, but it does feel pain in surrounding areas.

 It is equally important, however, to recognize the foods that diminish brain power.
 Alcohol and some other drugs just kill brain cells directly, but there are many less obvious brain-attacking foods.
 Artery clogging foods can lead to restricted blood flow to the brain, and high-glycemic-index foods can cause terrible blood-sugar swings that make both your body and your mind irritable and sluggish.

 For the impatient among you, I'll skip straight to the list of good brain foods and foods that are bad for mental function.
 Afterwards you'll find a more thorough explanation, if you want it.

 Beef, lean organic